 CEO resigns after VW found cheating on their emission promise.
 CEO convicted for selling food that the company knew was unsafe.
 CEO of a major auto manufacturer is in a media firestorm because her company did not disclose or order a recall for a known ignition switch problem.

-These are just three of the BIG mistakes made by companies and they were not accidental.
-Someone, somewhere in the company made a bad decision.
+These are just three of the BIG mistakes made by companies, and they were not accidental.
+Someone, somewhere in the company made a wrong decision.
 Whether the reason was to squeeze more profit from an unwary consumer or to cut corners doesn’t matter, it was a BIG mistake.
 Every company, even these three companies, had core values.
-They looked good on the poster in the lunchroom, on the website and in the employee manual but they were not relied on in the decision making process or to direct employee behaviors.
-The core values were not imbedded in the company’s culture.
+They looked good on the poster in the lunchroom, on the website and in the employee manual but they were not relied on in the decision-making process or to direct employee behaviors.
+The core values were not embedded in the company’s culture.

 - Core values need to become a checklist with every business decision, small and large.
 Before a decision is made the question is asked, “Does this decision meet our values standard?”
 If the answer is no, then the decision becomes obvious.
 I’m sure someone in the VW organization didn’t check for value alignment when they decided to cheat on the emissions testing.
-I’m also certain the person who made the decision to put into the market food they knew was tainted didn’t ask if this fit the company’s core values.
+I’m also confident the person who decided to put the market food they knew was tainted didn’t ask if this fit the company’s core values.

-- Core values need to be part of the organizations ongoing conversations at all levels.
+- Core values need to be part of the organization’s ongoing conversations at all levels.
 As brand values failures prove, it is as important as keeping all projects and staffing aligned with the company strategies.
 If part of the ongoing conversations at VW had included being honest and truthful, this situation would not have occurred.
-If the leader that ultimately made the decision to cheat on the emissions testing was part of the “honest and truthful” conversation, he/she might have made a different decision.
+If the leader that ultimately decided to cheat on the emissions testing was part of the “honest and truthful” conversation, he/she might have made a different decision.

-In a world of social media and the 24-hour news cycle a breach in your values threatens the entire company.
+In a world of social media and the 24-hour news cycle, a breach of your values threatens the entire company.
 Consumers choose to do business with companies they feel they can trust and respect, not companies that are caught cheating or lying.
-It is so important the leadership and board of directors must agree that a short-term loss is a better consequence than getting caught lying or cheating…
+It is so vital the leadership and board of directors must agree that a short-term loss is a better consequence than getting caught lying or cheating…